cloudigrade/cloudigrade/README.md

 ### Running

-To run the application along with the postgres database run the following:
+To run the application along with the postgres database and queue run the following:

     make start-compose

-If you'd like to run just the database, so you can run the application on your local machine, use the following command:
+If you would like to run just the database, so you can run the application on your local machine, use the following command:

     make start-db